hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-collection-tool/src/main/assemblies/content/readme.txt

 ------------------------------------------------------------------------------------------------------------------------
 The password can be entered in the following ways:
 *  Configuration file
-*  Password is entered directly to command line (-pa and -po options)
+*  Password is entered directly in the command line (-pa and -po options)
-*  Password is entered from file (-paf and -pof option).
+*  Password is entered from a file (-paf and -pof option).
 The file should contain only the password.

 ------------------------------------------------------------------------------------------------------------------------